inductiva/inductiva/docs-sources/openfoam/run-occDrivAerStaticMesh/sections/section3.md

 ]
 ```

-### How Parallel Commands Are Handled
+## How Parallel Commands Are Handled
-As mentioned previously, the Inductiva API automatically detects parallel commands
+The Inductiva API automatically detects parallel commands
 by checking for the `-parallel` flag in your command list.
 When present, it
 configures the command to run across the entire MPI cluster without requiring
 any manual setup.

-Now that you’ve seen how to move from using the `Allrun` script to a sequence of
+Now that you’ve learned how to transition from using the `Allrun` script to executing individual commands,
-individual commands, you're ready to take full advantage of an MPI cluster.
-Let’s explore the **performance gains** you can achieve by scaling your simulation
+you're ready to fully leverage an MPI cluster.
+Let’s explore the **performance improvements** you can achieve
-from a single machine to multiple machines.
+by scaling your simulation from a single machine to a multi-node setup.